I took my first Celebrity Cruise on a new ship. We had a great time, but I missed Royal Caribbean's entertainment

 Celebrity Apex centrum

-Celebrity's tag line is they embody "modern luxury" and it manifested itself in Apex's look and feel.
+Celebrity's tagline is they embody "modern luxury" and it manifested itself in Apex's look and feel.

 Coming from Royal Caribbean, you'll quickly notice drinks served in glasses and buffet plates that aren't made out of plastic.
 Chairs everywhere have extra padding, drinks are poured freely instead of using jiggers, and the entire experience feels more premium.

-It's subtle, but I enjoyed having a more plush feel to it all, in the same way a luxury sedan feels compared to contemporary sedan.
+It's subtle, but I enjoyed having a more plush feel to it all, in the same way a luxury sedan feels compared to a contemporary sedan.

 Oceanview Cafe